 Leave of Absence: Continuous Enrollment is granted in individual cases when the student demonstrates sufficient cause (e.g., illness, or other personal circumstances).
 A request for this type of leave must be submitted by the student in writing (electronic mail is sufficient), indicating the reason(s).
-The student's request must be approved by the graduate coordinator of the student's program and the dean of the College of Graduate and Outreach Programs.
+The student's request must be approved by the graduate coordinator of the student's program and the dean of The Graduate School.

 Leave of Absence: Continuous Enrollment is granted for a specified time period that may not exceed three semesters total, excluding summer session.
 In no case may on-leave status exceed this maximum throughout the student's entire degree program.

-When a student on leave plans to resume graduate study, he or she must inform the program coordinator and CGOP at least 30 days prior to the first class day of the return semester.
+When a student on leave plans to resume graduate study, he or she must inform the program coordinator and The Graduate School at least 30 days prior to the first class day of the return semester.

 Planned Leave of Absence is granted to students for whom the unique design of their graduate program (not the manner in which they choose to complete their program) is such that the offering of courses is not on a continuous semester-to-semester basis.
-Planned Leave of Absence for students in a program is requested by the program faculty and must be approved by the dean of the College of Graduate and Outreach Programs.
+Planned Leave of Absence for students in a program is requested by the program faculty and must be approved by the dean of The Graduate School.
 Examples of programs suited for Planned Leave of Absence includes summer-only programs, programs using a distance learning format and "executive" programs.
 It is assumed that these programs will not require the continuous enrollment exemption for the entire length of the program.
 Thus, students whose graduate programs are pre-approved for Planned Leave of Absence must submit a Request for Planned Leave of Absence indicating each term for which leave is requested.
-It is also assumed that these students will complete all degree requirements within the time limits established in the Graduate Catalog.
+It is also assumed that these students will complete all degree requirements within the time limits established in the graduate catalog.

-Both leaves must be approved by the dean of the College of Graduate and Outreach Programs.
+Both leaves must be approved by the dean of The Graduate School.
 A graduate student who takes an unapproved break in registration by failing to maintain continuous enrollment or by failing to obtain a Leave of Absence: Continuous Enrollment will relinquish his or her graduate standing in the university.
 Students who wish to be reinstated will be required to file an Application for Graduate Admission and pay the application fee.